agamemnp/locker_offering/memo.md

 |-----------------------------|---------------------|-------------------------|
 | SLC                         | 1-5                | Cluster Level 2        |
 | ELC                         | 0-1                | Cluster Level 1        |
 ---

+Shipment will be place to closest (from  (most desired) selection available slot within the relvant cluster_level)

 (dowload locker_map.html to see locker clusters)